Roger-random/Sawppy_Rover/README.md

 operation.
 Go forth and boldly explore the back yard, Sawppy!

 All information for building Sawppy is free and public open source for anyone to build their own.
-Build instructions are not yet complete, but what's available can be found [under the docs subdirectory](docs/).
+Build instructions can be found
+[under the docs subdirectory](docs/).

 Sawppy Rover was inspired by SGVHAK Rover, a six-wheeled robot inspired by the NASA JPL rovers